0xshikhar/PressProtocol/wordpress-plugin/README.md

-# AnonPress WordPress Plugin
+# PressProtocol WordPress Plugin

-WordPress plugin for publishing content to the AnonPress decentralized network.
+WordPress plugin for publishing content to the PressProtocol network.

 ## Features